iiiffi-e2/bell-registry/PROFILE_REMINDER_SYSTEM.md

 - Monitors user login activity using `lastLoginAt` timestamps
 - Identifies users who haven't logged in for 30+ days
 - Tracks when reminders were last sent to prevent spam
-- Only targets PROFESSIONAL and EMPLOYER roles
+- Only targets PROFESSIONAL users (employer reminders disabled for now)

 ### Smart Reminders
 The system provides personalized reminders based on: